 The final version of Windows 10 has just been released.
 Microsoft is rolling out the final version of Windows 10 in “waves” to all registered users.
-Windows 10, the best Windows ever, offers a familiar Start menu, digital personal assistant called Cortana, virtual desktop, and tens of small but handy features.
+Windows 10, the best version of Windows ever, offers a familiar Start menu, a digital personal assistant called Cortana, a virtual desktop, all new web browser called Edge, Sandbox to run programs that you don’t trust, and tens of small but handy features.

 As many of you likely know, Windows 10 is a free upgrade to existing PC users running Windows 7 or Windows 8.1.
 The upgrade is free only in the first year after the official release of Windows 10.
 In other words, you need to upgrade your Windows 7 or Windows 8.1 installation to Windows 10 before Windows 10 turns a year old to get Windows 10 for free.
 Once the upgrade is done and activated, Windows 10 is free on that device for life.